abdulraoufatia/DevOps-Course-Starter/README.md

 ## Running tests with pytest

-Being a DevOps engineer invokes many responabilities, one responsability of a DevOps Engineer is to be involved in identifying required qualities and estimate their impact on the development process.
+Being a DevOps engineer invokes many responsibilities, one responsibility of a DevOps Engineer is to be involved in identifying required qualities and estimate their impact on the development process.
 This is done through the practice of testing.

-In the world of software engineering, testing is an impertive practice constituting the security of your code.
+In the world of software engineering, testing is an imperative practice constituting the security of your code.

-Through out this project, testing our software was achieved through the pytest framework.
+Throughout this project, testing our software was achieved through the pytest framework.

 ### Getting started - Installing pytest